top of page

 Q: Will you use generative AI for any of your projects in the future?

-A: No. Nicolás is now at the helm of art and animation for our projects, and any new artists we hire must sign work for hire agreements that ensure no generative AI is used for our projects.
+A: No. Nicolás is now our Art Director, and any new artists we hire must sign work for hire agreements that ensure no generative AI is used for our projects.
 We also reciprocate this by adding the NAVA AI Rider directly into all our contracts.

 Artists